abhishekarora1028/jenkinsTestAngular/README.md

-# Bullseye
+# Esquared

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server